abhishekarya1/Hash-Define-myNotes/content/devops/git.md

 **3-way merge**: find a common ancestor of the commit we're merging and current state and create a new commit merging the two histories together  (_merge commit_) (this leads to **merge conflicts**)

 ![3-way merge diagram](https://i.imgur.com/HtsPWLT.png)

+{{% notice note %}}
+In browser's commit history tab, all the commits from both the branches appear chronologically as if they are from a single branch, this is done to simplify viewing the history, but when we click on Merge Commit's details, we will see that it has two parent, one from _yellow_ branch and one from _blue_ branch.
+{{% /notice %}}

 _Reference_: https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging